 Numeracy Reading Writing

-Number of questions 4 1 (600-word limit)
+Number of questions 45 1 (600-word limit)

 Question type Multiple Extended response

 Time 50 mi 60 minutes

-Adjustments A variety of adjustments are available for students with disability and extra time is available for eligible EAL/D students.
+Adjustments A variety of adjustments are available

 Students, teachers and parents/guardians/carers can access the OLNA practice and example tests for each component.
 Students can use the practice tests to familiarise themselves with the assessment format and website functionality.
 The example tests can be used by students, teachers and parents/guardians/carers to sample the types of skills assessed and to experience a complete assessment in the reading, writing and numeracy components.